minvws/nl-covid19-notification-app-iccportal/README.md

 # Covid19 NotificationApp GGD Portal
-This repository contains the front-end portal for GGD workers to validate InfectionConfirmationId's ('GGD-Keys') from CoronaMelder users within the Workflow API backend.
+This repository contains the front-end portal for GGD workers to validate LabConfirmationId's ('GGD-Keys') from CoronaMelder users within the Workflow API backend.

 ## Introduction